 c) protoprakriti — that is protomatter (energy which forms matter);

-d) protopurusha — that is the energy which is used for creation of souls who will develop in the conditions created for this purpose in prakriti.
+d) protopurusha — that is the energy which is used for the creation of souls who will develop in the conditions created for this purpose in prakriti.

-As a result of each Manvantara, the Creator adds to Himself those units of purusha evolving in physical bodies which have managed to go through the whole cycle of their personal evolution and have attained Divine Perfection.
+As a result of each Manvantara, the Creator adds to Himself those units of purusha evolving in material bodies which have managed to go through the whole cycle of their personal evolution and have attained Divine Perfection.

 Everything in the Creation is meant for that purpose.
 This is the meaning of everything taking place in the universe.
 The Evolution of God Himself goes by this and consists in this.

 By the way, some mystics raise the question of disappearance of time in meditations, hence, they infer, objective time does not exist.
 No, it does exist, but it can be different.
-The earthy time is measured by periods of Earth’s rotation around its axis (24 hours) and around the Sun (year).
-These units of objective earthy time were divided by people into conventional units: months, hours, minutes, seconds.
+The earthly time is measured by periods of Earth’s rotation around its axis (24 hours) and around the Sun (year).
+These units of objective earthly time were divided by people into conventional units: months, hours, minutes, seconds.
 But on the scale of galaxies, the time is measured by Manvantaras.